defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

 - Get Recursive Index
   - *Get current call num of current function in function stack*
   - *check `Recursive` section in example mfa to get more information about usage*
+  - *return -1 if no func match*

 - Get Current FuncName
   - *e.g. when retriving temp values of current func, `GetTempParam$( "Func", CurFuncName$( "Func" ), "ParamName" )`*

+- Get Func LoopIndex
+  - *return -1 if no func match*